 I’d strongly recommend that you use a professional probationary period tracking form such as this one to help you manage the probationary period effectively.

 If The Employee Fails The Probationary Period, Can it Be Extended?

 As long as the employee’s contractual probationary clause allows for an extension, then the employer can extend the probationary period, typically for another 3 months.
 This extension will need to be implemented prior to the lapse of the first probationary period to ensure there is no risk of the employee passing their probationary period by default and the new hire must be provided with clear performance/improvements goals for the extension period.
 It’s all pretty much common sense really.

 What If The New Hire Doesn’t Work Out and I Want To Dismiss Them At The End of The Probationary Period.

-You should consult a HR professional or employment lawyer before dismissing any employee.
+This article does not constitute legal advice.
+You should consult a HR professional or employment lawyer before dismissing any employee at any time.